zjuter0126/pai/manual/cluster-admin/installation-guide.md

 There are breaking changes since OpenPAI `v1.0.0`.
 Before `v1.0.0`, OpenPAI was based on Yarn and Kubernetes, and data was managed by HDFS.
 Since `v1.0.0`, OpenPAI has switched to a pure Kubernetes-based architecture.
 Many new features, such as `AAD authorization`, `Hivedscheduler`, `Kube Runtime`, `Marketplace`, etc., are also included.
 If you still want to install the old Yarn-based OpenPAI, please stay with `v0.14.0`.

-Here we provide two installation guides of the new version: 1.
-[Installation from fresh new machines](#from-scratch) 2.
-[Installation from old OpenPAI version](#from-previous-deployment).
+To install OpenPAI, please first check [Installation Requirements](./#installation-requirements).
+Then, if you don't have older version OpenPAI installed, please follow [Installation From Scratch](#installation-from-scratch).
+Otherwise, please first follow [Clean Previous Deployment](#clean-previous-deployment), then follow [Installation From Scratch](#installation-from-scratch).

-## From Scratch
+## Installation Requirements

-We recommend to use kubespray to deploy OpenPAI cluster.
-You should have at least 3 separate machines: one dev box machine, one master machine, and one worker machine.
+The installation requires you to have at least 3 separate machines: one dev box machine, one master machine, and one worker machine.

 Dev box machine controls masters and workers through SSH during installation, maintainence, and uninstallation.
 There should be one, and only one dev box.
 Master machine is used to run core Kubernetes components and core OpenPAI services.
 In most cases, one master machine is enough.
 You may set multiple masters if you want the cluster to be highly-available.
 We recommend you to use CPU-only machines for dev box and master.
+For worker machines, all of them should have GPUs, and have GPU driver correctly installed.

+To be detailed, please check the following requirements before installation:

+- Dev Box Machine
+    - Kubespray Requirement
+        - Ubuntu 16.04 (18.04 should work, but not fully tested.)
+        - Server can communicate with all other machine (master and worker machines)
+        - SSH service is enabled and share the same username/password and have sudo privilege
+        - Passwordless ssh to all other machines (master and worker machines)
+        - Be separate from cluster which contains master machines and worker machines
+    - OpenPAI Requirement
+        - Docker is installed, and it is used to start up dev-box container for service deployment.

+- Master Machines:
+    - Kubespray Requirement
+        - Assign each server a **static IP address**, and make sure servers can communicate each other.
+        - Server can access internet, especially need to have access to the docker hub registry service or its mirror.
+Deployment process will pull Docker images.
+        - SSH service is enabled and share the same username/password and have sudo privilege.
+        - NTP service is enabled, and etcd is depended on it.
+    - OpenPAI Requirement
+        - Ubuntu 16.04 (18.04 should work, but not fully tested.)
+        - OpenPAI reserves memory and CPU for service running, so make sure there are enough resource to run machine learning jobs.
+Check hardware requirements for details.
+        - Dedicated servers for OpenPAI.
+OpenPAI manages all CPU, memory and GPU resources of servers.
+If there is any other workload, it may cause unknown problem due to insufficient resource.

+- Worker Machines:
+    - Kubespray Requirement
+        - Assign each server a **static IP address**, and make sure servers can communicate with each other.
+        - Server can access internet, especially need to have access to the docker hub registry service or its mirror.
+Deployment process will pull Docker images.
+        - SSH service is enabled and share the same username/password and have sudo privilege.
+    - OpenPAI Requirement
+        - Ubuntu 16.04 (18.04 should work, but not fully tested.)
+        - **Has GPU and GPU driver is installed.**  You may use [a command](./installation-faqs-and-troubleshooting.md#how-to-check-whether-the-gpu-driver-is-installed) to check it.
+Refer to [the installation guidance](./installation-faqs-and-troubleshooting.md#how-to-install-gpu-driver) in FAQs if the driver is not successfully installed.
+If you are wondering which version of GPU driver you should use, please also refer to [FAQs](./installation-faqs-and-troubleshooting.md#installation-faqs).
+        - **Docker is installed.**  You may use command `docker --version` to check it.
+Refer to [docker's installation guidance](https://docs.docker.com/engine/install/ubuntu/) if it is not successfully installed.
+        - **[nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime) or other device runtime is installed.
+And be configured as the default runtime of docker.
+Please configure it in [docker-config-file](https://docs.docker.com/config/daemon/#configure-the-docker-daemon), because kubespray will overwrite systemd's env.**
+          - You may use command `sudo docker run nvidia/cuda:10.0-base nvidia-smi` to check it.
+This command should output information of available GPUs if it is setup properly.
+          - Refer to [the installation guidance](./installation-faqs-and-troubleshooting.md#how-to-install-nvidia-container-runtime) if the it is not successfully set up.
+        - OpenPAI reserves memory and CPU for service running, so make sure there are enough resource to run machine learning jobs.
+Check hardware requirements for details.
+        - Dedicated servers for OpenPAI.
+OpenPAI manages all CPU, memory and GPU resources of servers.
+If there is any other workload, it may cause unknown problem due to insufficient resource.

+#### Tips to Use CPU-only Worker

+Currently, the support for CPU-only worker is limited.
+The installation of OpenPAI requires at least one GPU worker to work, which means you cannot set up CPU-only worker from scratch.
+However, after PAI is successfully installed with GPU workers, you can attach CPU-only worker and set up a CPU-only virtual cluster.
+Please refer to [How to use CPU Nodes](./how-to-use-cpu-nodes.md) for details.

+## Installation From Scratch

-For worker machines, all of them should have GPUs, and have GPU driver correctly installed. **Also, they must have the same hardware, e.g. CPU type and number, GPU type and number, memory size.
-Please refer to [FAQs](./installation-faqs-and-troubleshooting.md#installation-faqs) if you have any question.**
+Besides the requirements above, this installation script also requires that **all worker machines must have the same hardware, e.g. CPU type and number, GPU type and number, memory size.** If you have different types of workers, please first include only one type of workers during installation, then follow [How to Add and Remove Nodes](./how-to-add-and-remove-nodes.md) to add workers with different types.
+Now, please determine your dev box machine, master machine and worker machine.

 ### Create Configurations

-After you have decided all of the machines, please create a `master.csv`, a `worker.csv`, and a `config` file on the dev box.
+After you have decided all of the machines, please create a `master.csv`, a `worker.csv`, and a `config` file on the **dev box machine**.
+The files represent master machine list, worker machine list, and configuration, respectively.
 The following is the format and example of these 3 files.

 ###### `master.csv` format
 ```